SuleimanFarah/sunpy/Sebastian-Humenda----SOCIS-2013.md

 - 10.08-20.08: Holiday, but with some reading about the subject
-- 20.08-25.08: get familar with the techniques needed for implementation
+- 20.08-25.08: get familiar with the techniques needed for implementation
     - read information about coordinate systems (where Region of Interest are specified in)
 - 25.08-30.08: analyse phase